Advancing the Discovery

 Fox Footprinting can be used to assess potential off-target effects.
 By subjecting non-target proteins to footprinting in the presence of the drug, it is possible to identify unintended protein interactions or binding events.
 This information aids in assessing the specificity of the drug candidate in a clinical context, identifying effects that may impact safety and efficacy.

 The Fox System can help evaluate drug-induced protein modifications.
-By mapping oxidative modifications, Fox Footprinting can provide insights into the drug’s impact on protein structure, stability, and potential toxicity.
-This information helps assess the long-term effects of the drug candidate in patients and contributes to understanding its safety profile.
+By mapping oxidative modifications, Fox Footprinting provides insights into the drug’s impact on protein structure, stability, and potential toxicity.
+This information helps assess the long-term effects of the drug candidate in patients and contributes to the understanding of the safety profile.

-The Fox System can provide valuable insights in the latter stages of the biopharmaceutical development effort including formulation, stability testing, quality control, regulatory review, and ongoing surveillance.
+The Fox System provides valuable insights into the latter stages of the biopharmaceutical development effort, including formulation, stability testing, quality control, regulatory review, and ongoing surveillance.

 The Fox System can be employed during formulation development to assess the impact of formulation conditions on the protein higher-order structure.
 By evaluating the solvent accessibility profiles under different formulation parameters, such as pH, temperature, excipients, and storage conditions, the Fox System can guide the development of stable formulations that maintain the desired protein conformation and stability.